A Specialist is not as Special as you Think

 Your endocrinologist will only be concerned about your TSH and they will recommend the use of levothyroxine 99% of the time.

-It doesn't matter what lab tests that you recommend that they order, what those results come back as if you can get them to order them, or how bad you are feeling while taking levothyroxine or Synthroid.
+It doesn’t matter what lab tests you request, what those results come back as if you can get them to order them, or how bad you are feeling while taking levothyroxine or Synthroid.